 Luxury apartment complex brings company’s total units to over 11,000

-October 6, 2021 — West Shore LLC, a multifamily real estate investment firm, continues to expand with the acquisition of The Sovereign, a luxury apartment community in Fort Worth, Texas.
+October 6, 2021 — West Shore, a multifamily real estate investment firm, continues to expand with the acquisition of The Sovereign, a luxury apartment community in Fort Worth, Texas.
 This is West Shore’s fifth acquisition in Texas, having previously acquired properties in College Station.
 West Shore now owns and operates over 11,000 units in seven states.

 “We intend to continue to grow our footprint in Texas,” said Steven P. Rosenthal, Chairman of West Shore.
 “The Sovereign is a unique property in the fast-growing Dallas-Fort Worth region, an exciting and important market that we are proud to enter.”